eveseat/seat/.github/ISSUE_TEMPLATE.md

 Please don't log issues for general discussions or non code problems.
-Instead, join us on Slack for a chat.
+Instead, join us on Discord for a chat.

 https://eveseat.github.io/docs/about/contact/